-Beginning the later of October 1, 2015 or when third-party financing is in place for BPA conservation acquisition, BPA will establish a LPP focused on large industrial and commercial conservation projects that produce cost-effective energy savings.
-So that BPA can acquire savings from these projects without disrupting the existing TOCA-based EEI allocation policy, BPA will establish the Large Project Targeted Adjustment Charge (LPTAC).
+Beginning October 1, 2015,BPA has a LPP focused on large industrial and commercial conservation projects that produce cost-effective energy savings.
+So that BPA can acquire savings from these projects without disrupting the existing TOCA-based EEI allocation policy, BPA has established the Large Project Targeted Adjustment Charge (LPTAC).
 The LPTAC will apply to a participating customer that requests funds to pay for savings from large projects.
 The LPTAC will be based on the cost BPA incurs to borrow money to pay for the projects.
 BPA will not establish the amount of the LPTAC in advance, but rather will set it at the level of cost BPA incurs when it borrows.
 Through the use of the LPTAC, the LPP will maintain equity among customers over time.
 The LPP is predicated on BPA borrowing capital from a third party and will be administered according to the following:

-- Cap: BPA will allocate no more than \$10 million of LPP funds in a single rate period. - Eligibility: At any time during the rate period, a customer may submit a project to BPA for consideration of payment through the LPP and must do so via the COTR Request and Acknowledgement Procedure.
+- Cap: BPA will allocate no more than \$10 million of LPP funds in a single rate period.
+10 - Eligibility: At any time during the rate period, a customer may submit a project to BPA for consideration of payment through the LPP and must do so via the COTR Request and Acknowledgement Procedure.
 The submission must include a completed project proposal per the terms in the Implementation Manual.
 The submission may be made at any time during the project lifecycle up until the completion report is submitted to BPA.
 "Large" is defined by the customer, i.e., the LPP will not have defined criteria, to account for different project sizes across public power.
-BPA's payment for savings through the LPP may be combined with other sources of customer funds, but there is no requirement for the mix of funds to be used for payment to the consumer. - Allocation of Funds: BPA will review customer requests for acceptance on a firstcome, first-served basis according to the date BPA receives the custom project proposal.
+BPA's payment for savings through the LPP may be combined with other sources of customer funds, but there is no requirement for the mix of funds to be used for payment to the consumer. - Allocation of Funds: BPA will review customer requests for acceptance on a first-come, first-served basis according to the date BPA receives the custom project proposal.
 In order to ensure the funds in the LPP are used to acquire energy savings from a diversity of projects and customers, BPA will exercise discretion on whether to commit LPP funds to a proposed project (or a sum of projects from a single customer) when the request (or sum of requests) exceeds \$2 million.
 For example, BPA may choose to fund a \$6 million project because it provides low-cost savings and wholesale power system benefits.
-On the other hand, it may reject funding multiple projects from one customer in the interest of spreading the benefit of the LPP across BPA's customers. - BPA Payment: Payment will be made upon BPA approval of the project completion report, even if the project is completed in another rate period than the one in which it received an LPP allocation. - Large Project Targeted Adjustment Charge: A customer that receives funds through the LPP would be charged the amount of BPA's borrowing costs to pay for the customer's project(s), i.e., the LPTAC.
-BPA and the customer would enter into a LPP agreement that would include the terms and conditions for BPA's acquisition of LPP energy savings from the customer.
-Exhibit D of the Regional Dialogue power sales contract would identify the LPP agreement.
-BPA would need to propose and establish the LPTAC in a section 7(i) rate proceeding for the purpose of collecting BPA's borrowing costs.
-The LPTAC would apply long enough to recover the amortized amount of the LPP borrowing (currently 12 years), but the customer could choose an expedited payment schedule.
+On the other hand, it may reject funding multiple projects from